-2017 2016
+2018 2017

 Rmb'000 Rmb'000

-Profit before income tax 1,244 34,801
+Profit before income tax 54,601 1,244

 Calculated at the tax rates applicable to results of the

-respective consolidated entities (1,023) 3,675
+respective consolidated entities 5,257 (1,023)

-Expenses not deductible for tax purposes 228 243
+Expenses not deductible for tax purposes 1,162 228

 Tax losses for which no deferred income tax asset was

-recognised 958 439
+recognised 533 958

-Tax incentives for research and development expenses (1,540) (1,587)
+Tax incentives for research and development expenses (2,198) (1,540)

-Temporary difference not recognised in prior years (1,141)

-Under-provision in prior year 25 2
+(Over)/under-provision in prior year (9) 25

-Others (104) (146)
+Others (53) (104)

-Income tax (credit)/expense (1,456) 1,485
+Income tax expense/(credit) 4,692 (1,456)

-\ According to relevant laws and regulations promulgated by the State Administration of Tax of the PRC effective from 2008 onwards, enterprises engaging in research and development activities are entitled to claim 150% of their qualified research and development expenses so incurred as tax deductible expenses when determining their assessable profits for the year ("Super Deduction").
-The additional deduction of 50% of qualified research and development expenses is subject to the approval from the relevant tax authorities in the annual CIT filling.
-The Group has made its best estimate for the Super Deduction to be claimed in ascertaining the assessable profits for the years ended 31 December 2017 and 2016.
+^{} According to relevant laws and regulations promulgated by the State Administration of Tax of the PRC effective from 2008 onwards, enterprises engaging in research and development activities are entitled to claim 175% (2017: 150%) of their qualified research and development expenses so incurred as tax deductible expenses when determining their assessable profits for the year ("Super Deduction").
+The additional deduction of 75% (2017: 50%) of qualified research and development expenses is subject to the approval from the relevant tax authorities in the annual CIT filling.
+The Group has made its best estimate for the Super Deduction to be claimed in ascertaining the assessable profits for the years ended 31 December 2018 and 2017.